junyjeon/get_next_line/README.md

 ## 📍Overview

 The GitHub project get_next_line is a function that reads a single line from a file descriptor, allowing users to read data from a variety of sources one line at a time.
-It

 ## 🔮 Feautres